b49-clouddevops/bash-scripting/README.md

 ```

-In Linux, there is a concept called as `strict host key checking`
+In Linux, there is a concept called as `strict host key checking`.
+This festure will prompt you when you SSH to any of the machine for the very first time